vaamonde/infra-cisco/03-rackcisco/10-ConectarLinuxMintWindowsNoSwitch-3650.md

     ipconfig /all (verificar a linha: Servidores DNS 8.8.8.8)
 ```

-04. Testar o ping no Router 2911 e no Switch 3560
+04. Testar o ping no Router 2911 e do Switch 3560 no Linux e no Windows

 ```bash
 Linux Mint ou Windows 10